chrplr/PCBS/docs/automata-turing-machines-and-computers.rst

 How to open a Terminal
 ----------------------

+Linux
--  Ubuntu-Linux: Ctrl-Alt-T (see https://help.ubuntu.com/community/UsingTheTerminal)
+   Ctrl-Alt-T (see
+   https://help.ubuntu.com/community/UsingTheTerminal)

+MacOSX
--  MacOSX: Open Finder/Applications/Utilities/Terminal (see
+   Open Finder/Applications/Utilities/Terminal (see
    http://www.wikihow.com/Get-to-the-Command-Line-on-a-Mac)

+Windows
--  Windows: Launch Git Bash, or Anaconda Prompt
+   Launch Git Bash -assuming you have install git for windows), or Anaconda Prompt (assuming you have installed Anaconda Python)